ShredEagle/snacman/src/libs/snac-renderer/snac-renderer/doc/README.md

 Overriding a materials (at any level) would ideally allow to control "per pass" i.e. the idea that a material contains the map of "pass" -> "shader program" seems valid.

-ourmachinery make the conceptual distinction between "context state" (~ the current scope of the code provide it) and the "instance state", that might be shared between distinct passes but can change with each instance/object.
+ourmachinery make the conceptual distinction between "context state" (~ the current scope of the code provides it) and the "instance state", that might be shared between distinct passes but can change with each instance/object.
-They model it with the same types in code, but the first can easily be provided consolidated as a stack, while the second is more "ad-hoc", provided with each instance.
+They model it with the same types in code, but the first can easily be provided consolidated as a stack (mapping the code scope), while the second is more "ad-hoc", provided with each instance.

 It seems the context could be fixed for a pass (takable as const ref).